flyhtz/QR-code-generator/readme.md

 2. Navigate to the project directory: `cd qr-code-generator`
 3. Open `index.html` in a web browser.

+Or go to the releases tab and download it there.

 ## How It Works

 1. Input text or URL in the provided text box.